Syria: Etymology

 The area designated by the word has changed over time.
 Classically, Syria lies at the eastern end of the Mediterranean, between Arabia to the south and Asia Minor to the north, stretching inland to include parts of Iraq, and having an uncertain border to the northeast that Pliny the Elder describes as including, from west to east, Commagene, Sophene, and Adiabene.

-By Pliny's time, however, this larger Syria had been divided into a number of provinces under the Roman Empire (but politically independent from each other): Judaea, later renamed Palaestina in AD 135 (the region corresponding to modern-day Israel, the Palestinian Territories, and Jordan) in the extreme southwest; Phoenice (established in AD 194) corresponding to modern Lebanon, Damascus and Homs regions; Coele-Syria (or "Hollow Syria") and south of the Eleutheris river.
+By Pliny's time, however, this larger Syria had been divided into a number of provinces under the Roman Empire (but politically independent from each other): Judaea, later renamed Palaestina in AD 135 (the region corresponding to modern-day Israel, the Palestinian territories, and Jordan) in the extreme southwest; Phoenice (established in 194) corresponding to modern Lebanon, Damascus and Homs regions; Coele-Syria (or "Hollow Syria") and south of the Eleutheris river.

 History

 Ancient antiquity

-Since approximately 10,000 BC, Syria was one of the centers of Neolithic culture (known as Pre-Pottery Neolithic A), where agriculture and cattle breeding first began to appear.
-The Neolithic period (PPNB) is represented by rectangular houses of Mureybet culture.
-At the time of the pre-pottery Neolithic, people used containers made of stone, gyps and burnt lime (Vaisselle blanche).
+The Natufian culture was the first to become sedentary around the 11th millennium BC and became one of the centers of Neolithic culture (known as Pre-Pottery Neolithic A), where agriculture and cattle breeding first began to appear.
+The site of Tell Qaramel has several round stone towers dated to 10650 BC, making them the oldest structures of this kind in the world.
+The Neolithic period (Pre-Pottery Neolithic B) is represented by rectangular houses of Mureybet culture.
+At the time, people used containers made of stone, gyps, and burnt lime (Vaisselle blanche).
 The discovery of obsidian tools from Anatolia are evidence of early trade.
 The ancient cities of Hamoukar and Emar played an important role during the late Neolithic and Bronze Age.
 Archaeologists have demonstrated that civilization in Syria was one of the most ancient on earth, perhaps preceded by only that of Mesopotamia.

 The earliest recorded indigenous civilization in the region was the Kingdom of Ebla near present-day Idlib, northern Syria.
-Ebla appears to have been founded around 3500 BC, and gradually built its fortune through trade with the Mesopotamian states of Sumer, Assyria, and Akkad, as well as with the Hurrian and Hattian peoples to the northwest, in Asia Minor.
+Ebla appears to have been founded around 3500 BC and gradually built its fortune through trade with the Mesopotamian states of Sumer, Assyria, and Akkad, as well as with the Hurrian and Hattian peoples to the northwest, in Asia Minor.
 Gifts from Pharaohs, found during excavations, confirm Ebla's contact with Egypt.
 One of the earliest written texts from Syria is a trading agreement between Vizier Ibrium of Ebla and an ambiguous kingdom called Abarsal c.
 2300 BC.
+This is known as the Treaty between Ebla and Abarsal.
 Scholars believe the language of Ebla to be among the oldest known written Semitic languages after Akkadian.
 Recent classifications of the Eblaite language have shown that it was an East Semitic language, closely related to the Akkadian language.
 Ebla was weakened by a long war with Mari, and the whole of Syria became part of the Mesopotamian Akkadian Empire after Sargon of Akkad and his grandson Naram-Sin's conquests ended Eblan domination over Syria in the first half of the 23rd century BC.